 By Hossein Abedini

-Mr. Abedini, is a member of the Foreign Affairs Committee of the National Council of Resistance of Iran.
+Hossein Abedini is a member of the Foreign Affairs Committee of the National Council of Resistance of Iran.
+He was seriously injured during an assassination attempt on March 14, 1990 in Istanbul, Turkey by agents sent by Tehran.